- Find out whether a flash sale will help or harm your business, the four reasons they fail, and five best practices for a flash sale strategy

 - Groupon lost 80% of its market cap in the year following its IPO

 - Zulily once had a cap of $7 billion and was acquired for $2.4 billion

 - Rue La La, acquired by eBay, was sold because it dragged down profits

 Worse, 43% of respondents in this survey said they don’t like flash sales because they fear being disappointed by not getting the item they want.
-The same survey revealed that while overall satisfaction with flash sales is generally average or above, just 5% rated their experience excellent:
+The same survey revealed that while overall satisfaction is generally average or above, just 5% rated their experience excellent:

 Consumers who are disappointed by flash sales often vent on social media which in turn harms your brand.
 To quantify that, 44% of the more than 2,700 comments studied in a content analysis of Facebook pages run by flash sellers were negative.

 That’s a lot to be up against before you’ve even started, but fortunately adding inventory quantities to your product pages and using an app like Bold Commerce’s Product Discount can eliminate some of those hesitations from the outset.

 Here are four more reasons flash sales fail: